legetz/sf-metadata-adjust/README.md

-# Salesforce Metadata Adjust
+# SF Swift ⚡

-A Salesforce CLI plugin that formats XML files and sorts their elements alphabetically (a-z)
+A fast and powerful Salesforce CLI plugin with utilities for metadata formatting, sorting, and more

 - 🎯 **Smart Salesforce Metadata Sorting** - Understands PermissionSet, Profile, and other metadata structures
 - 💾 **Automatic Backups** - Creates timestamped backups before processing (opt-in)